When planning a new website, content is often left until last, treated as something to fill the pages once design and development are complete.

 But content isn’t decoration.
 It’s not filler.
 And it’s not just writing.

-Content design shapes how people find, understand and act on information.
-It’s the architecture of communication, connecting what you want to say with what your audiences need to know.
+Content design shapes how people discover, understand and use information.
+It gives structure to communication, connecting what you need to say with what your audiences are trying to find.

 What content design really means